tcouch/rsd-talks/rsd/experiences.md

 Well, it hasn't always been pretty.

-In this talk, I'll try to indicate some tips and tricks learned while creating a generalist scientific software group.
+In this talk, I'll try to indicate some tips and tricks learned while creating a generalist science-as-a-service software group.

 Some of these we got right.
 Some are things I wish I'd known at the beginning.